ripple/opensource.ripple.com/docs/evm-sidechain/execute-bridge-operations.md

 ## Create Bridge Account

-This operation only works for XRP bridges (not IOUs) and can only be done once per account.
+This operation only works for XRP bridges and can only be done once per account.
 If the destination account already exists or has previously executed a create account operation, this transactions will fail and you'll lose the funds used to create it.

 Before running this operation, you'll need: